Real food, gluten-free meals, and eclectic music!

 Every good Southern cook probably has a prized recipe or two for cornbread.
 I like mine buttery, slightly crumbly but not dry, with a touch of sweetness and a crispy crust.
 I adapted this recipe for gluten-free cornbread from one of my favorite cookbooks, Tom Douglas’ Seattle Kitchen.
 Tom Douglas is a big time chef and restaurant owner in the Pacific Northwest, and James Beard Award recipient, but he has Southern roots that show through in many of his innovative recipes.
 I love this cornbread – it is great on its own with a bowl of chili, or dress it up in his recipe for Cornbread Pudding – a dish that you won’t soon forget.
 (You will probably see me posting it around Thanksgiving, if you don’t have the cookbook.)
 Although I changed it the recipe to make it gluten-free, we couldn’t tell the difference!

 I don’t remember where I learned this, but one secret for a crispy crust on your cornbread is to cook it in a cast iron skillet.
-While you do the final mixing of the ingredients, heat the skillet on the stove until it is searing hot – quickly throw in some butter and swirl it around to coat the pan (but don’t burn it), then pour the batter into the hot pan and put it in the oven.
+While you do the final mixing of the ingredients, heat the skillet on the stove or in the oven until it is searing hot – quickly throw in some oil or butter and swirl it around to coat the pan (but don’t burn it), then pour the batter into the hot pan and put it in the oven.
 The hot cast iron gives the crust a head start.

-Preheat oven to 425F.
+Preheat oven to 400F.
 Combine dry ingredients in a large bowl.

 Add wet ingredients to dry – stir until just combined.
 Stir in melted butter.